 The Payroll Office publishes the paydays and time sheet due dates in December of each year and makes them available online.

 All employees are asked to sign up for direct deposit of their paychecks.
-There are two options to choose from: (1) Option A will deposit the entire net pay check into the account.
-(2) Option B allows the net check to be deposited into two separate accounts or banks.
+There are two options to choose from: (1) Option A will deposit the entire net pay check into one account.
+(2) Option B allows the net check to be deposited into two separate banks.
 You can select a percent or designate a fixed amount.
 Pay stubs are available online by logging into your MyCSI account.